Lokizzer/Mini-Project--Application-of-NN/README.md

 # Mini-Project--Application-of-NN

 (Expected the following details in the report )

 ## Project Title:

 Deep Neural Network for Malaria Infected Cell Recognition

 ## Project Description

 To develop a deep neural network for Malaria infected cell recognition and to analyze the performance.

 ## Algorithm:

 To develop a deep neural network for Malaria infected cell recognition and to analyze the performance.
 Use ImageDataGenerator to augment the data and flow the data directly from the dataset directory to the model.
 Split the data into train and test.
-Build the convolutional neural network Train the model with training data Evaluate the model with the testing data Evaluate the model with the testing data
+Build the convolutional neural network Train the model with training data Evaluate the model with the testing data Evaluate the model with the testing data.

 ## Program:
 ```python
 import os